Newsletter registration via double-opt-in

 After you have properly tested your double-opt-in process, there is nothing to stop you using it on your website.
 Under the item "Usage" in your mailworx form editor, you will receive an overview of the different possibilities for integration on your website.

 There are several possibilities for new subscribers to be entered into your database.
 Think of an import, the classic form or an integration to an external system.
 In connection with the current adaptations, check how you receive the consent from your recipients and how this can be documented.

 Equivalent to these considerations, your mailworx email marketing system offers several possibilities for initiation of the respective active double-opt-in process.
 We would like to present these options to you below.

 Basically, you can use any of your mailworx forms to initiate the double-opt-in process.
 Simply create this in the mailworx form editor and tick in the "Action" tab the option "Trigger double-opt-in process when submitting the form".

 mailworx also provides you with a standard form for newsletter registration on your website.
-You can find this form by entering Campaign - Forms in the menu and switching to the "Active" tab.
+You can find this form by entering Campaign - Forms in the menu, the active forms are shown first in the list.
 The form "Default double-opt-in newsletter registration form" accords with the current regulations and can be directly used for the registration of your newsletter subscribers.